microsoft/microcode/docs/manual.md

 MicroCode program to your micro:bit.
 This happens on every edit, so your program is always up-to-date (and running)!

+If you micro:bit disconnect, you will see a micro:bit icon show up on the upper left corner of the editor.
+Click on that button to reconnect again

 ### Accessibility

 We want to make the editor as accessible as possible; please send us suggestions to improve its accessibility.